VivOwoH/vm_RISKXVII/readme.md

 ## Testcases

-**I could not compile the toolchain and create my images in time:( I had handled several edge cases, and made an attempt to write testcases in c (in tests folder), but could not test against the program in the end.**
+**I do not have enough time to implement all test cases**

-- basic arithmetic (with func)
+- basic arithmetic (with func) ✓
-- program involves branching
+- program involves branching ✓
 - invoke all virtual routines
 - heap malloc
 - heap free